Document management system best practices

 Are your documents protected and able to be accessed by only those who are properly entitled?

-Best Practice: We recommend that you set up role-based security within eFileCabinet.
+Best Practice: We recommend that you set up role-based security within Revver.
 User groups and individual users are created with pre-set access rights.
 In other words, this allows an administrator to determine what kind of access each user will have, including what file cabinets they have access to and what type of access they have for documents.
-The role-based security in eFileCabinet can be placed on every level, file cabinet, drawer, folder, and document.
+The role-based security in Revver can be placed on every level, file cabinet, drawer, folder, and document.

-This functionality permits you to grant access to administrative assistants and other office employees who are associated persons with your securities firm, so that they may access investment information while simultaneously blocking non-associated persons from accessing this information, an essential step to following document management system best practices.
+This functionality permits you to grant access to administrative assistants and other office employees who are associated persons with your securities firm, so that they may access investment information while simultaneously blocking non-associated persons from accessing this information, an essential step to following document management best practices.

 5. Setting Appropriate Document Retention Policies